Cranleigh: Recreation and entertainment

 The Cranleigh Arts Centre runs a full programme of feature film screenings, live music, theatre productions, adult and children's activities, exhibitions and workshops.
 Regular community arts projects and work with local schools are undertaken to reach and develop new audiences.
 The centre is a registered charity and is run by a team of volunteers.

 The village has a relatively large public library.

 A gym and leisure centre (which incorporates an indoor swimming pool) is centrally just off the High Street.

 Snoxhall Fields incorporates a few fields very near to the centre of Cranleigh, accessed by car via Knowle Lane.
 Across the road lies the Bruce McKenzie Memorial Field where Cranleigh Parkrun is organised on a weekly basis.
 Running through Snoxhall Fields is the path of the disused railway line which is now commonly used for cycling and walking.

 The football club, Cranleigh F.C. currently play in the Surrey Elite West Division and previously at times in the Combined Counties League.

-The Sports and Social Club splits into bowls and pétanque clubs.
+Cranleigh Cricket Club play at Horseshoe Lane.

+Cranleigh Hockey Club is a field hockey club that play at Cranleigh School, and compete in the South East Hockey League.

 Every year the Cranleigh & South Eastern Agricultural Society host the Cranleigh Show, a traditional agricultural show.

+In 2023 a 60-acre country park was opened at Knowle Park to the south of the High Street.
+It included a lake, business kiosks, walks and children’s playground.